cardonabits/haxo-hw/docs/instructions_safety.md

 ### Safety Information

 1. **Proper Power Supply Connection:**
    ALWAYS power up the haxophone by connecting a USB-compliant power supply to the Raspberry Pi USB power port.
-Do NOT apply voltage in any other way.
+DO NOT apply voltage in any other way.

 2. **Mouth Insertion Warning:**
    DO NOT insert any part of the haxophone into your mouth except the tip of the neck or the mouthpiece, if you are using one.